URGENT - If your home flooded or you know someone who did please read:

 See more below : including video footage of this events impact on local residents.

-On June 16, 2022, James Davidson headlined an our Tradie Q & A event at the Mullumbimby Leagues Club.
+It was a Tradie Q & A event held and sponsored by the Mullumbimby Leagues Club.
 Over 60 local tradespeople, home owners and insurance assessors attended.
 Jean Reneuf from Plan C MC’d the evening a number of senior managers from the Johns Lyng Group also took the stage.

 James gives an account of his background and an overview of the work he and his team have undertaken in and around Brisbane rebuilding homes with the intention that they require little more than a hose out after inundation.
 The NSW Flood Resilient Design Framework is based on the tried and tested work of James and his team.